orenzylber/IO_Hair_Salon_Landing_Page_onFirebase/readme.md

 ## Usage

-Simply open the `index.html` file in your preferred web browser to view the landing page.
+Simply, connect to https://io-hair-salon-landing-page.web.app wich was loaded to Firebase, or open the `index.html` file in your preferred web browser to view the landing page.
 Navigate through the different sections using the navbar links.

 ## Installation

 There's no installation required.
-You can clone or download the repository and open the `index.html` file in your web browser to view the landing page. git clone https://github.com/orenzylber/IO_Hair_Salon_Landing_Page_onFirebase.git Also, you can connect to https://io-hair-salon-landing-page.web.app wich was loaded to Firebase
+- You can clone or download the repository and open the `index.html` file in your web browser to view the landing page. git clone https://github.com/orenzylber/IO_Hair_Salon_Landing_Page_onFirebase.git
+- Also, you can connect to https://io-hair-salon-landing-page.web.app that was loaded to Firebase

 ## Contributing